ChrisCarleton/BottomTime-Core/docs/LogEntryImages.md

 	"title": "String: The image title.
-(Max 100 characters.)", "description": "String: A brief description of the image (Max 500 characters.)", "imageUrl": "String: The URL from which the image can be downloaded.", "thumbnailUrl": "String: The URL from which the image thumbnail can be downloaded.", "timestamp": "String: Timestamp marking when the picture was taken.
-(ISO date.)", "location": {
+(Max 100 characters.)", "description": "String: A brief description of the image (Max 500 characters.)", "imageUrl": "String: The URL from which the image can be downloaded.", "location": {
 		"lat": "REQUIRED Number: Latitude at which the picture was taken.", "lon": "REQUIRED Number: Longitude at which the picture was taken."